How many days in Italy are best for an Italy vacation? Find here Italy vacation ideas for different lengths of stay to suit all types of visitors.

-Italy itinerary idea for foodies #5: Tuscany, Cinque Terre, Bologna and Parma
+Italy itinerary idea for foodies #5: Tuscany, Cinque Terre, Bologna, Ravenna and Parma (1 – 2 weeks)

 If you love food, you will love this itinerary built around the food powerhouse regions of Tuscany, Liguria and Emilia Romagna, the home of Parma ham, parmigiano, tortellini and much much more.

 This is an itinerary for lovers of slow travel and it is one that will allow you to touch also on some lesser-known yet stunning historical towns in Italy.